Sitting Meditation & Sesshins

 To sign up for a sitting or sesshin, call our toll free number (888.743.9362) or our local number (415.475.9362).

-Thursday Meditation, Conversation and Tea
+Thursday Meditation, Conversation, and Tea, CC

 Saturday Introductory Afternoon

-This half-day course is ideal for those who have attended the Saturday morning meditation instruction and wish to learn more about the details of practice at City Center.
+Ideal for those who have attended the Saturday morning meditation instruction and wish to learn more about the details of practice at City Center.